CloudCannon/astro-starter/src/content/pages/index.md

       heading_gradient_color: '#a0a2ff'
     subheading:
       markdown_content: >-
-        A starting point for those looking to build a website with Astro, using Bookshop components in CloudCannon.
+        A starting point for **developers looking to build a website with Astro, using Bookshop components in CloudCannon**.
 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
       color: '#393939'
     image: